 Ankylosing spondylitis has no known specific cause, though genetic factors seem to be involved.
 In particular, people who have a gene called HLA-B27 are at a greatly increased risk of developing ankylosing spondylitis.
 However, only some people with the gene develop the condition.

 Onset generally occurs in late adolescence or early adulthood.
 Most people who have ankylosing spondylitis have the HLA-B27 gene.
 But many people who have this gene never develop ankylosing spondylitis.

 In severe ankylosing spondylitis, new bone forms as part of the body's attempt to heal.
 This new bone gradually bridges the gap between vertebrae and eventually fuses sections of vertebrae.
-Those parts of your spine become stiff and inflexible.
-Fusion can also stiffen your rib cage, restricting your lung capacity and function.
+Those parts of the spine become stiff and inflexible.
+Fusion also can stiffen the rib cage, restricting lung capacity and function.

 Other complications might include:

 - Compression fractures.
-Some people's bones thin during the early stages of ankylosing spondylitis.
-Weakened vertebrae can crumble, increasing the severity of your stooped posture.
+Some people's bones weaken during the early stages of ankylosing spondylitis.
+Weakened vertebrae can crumple, increasing the severity of a stooped posture.
 Vertebral fractures can put pressure on and possibly injure the spinal cord and the nerves that pass through the spine.

 - Heart problems.
-Ankylosing spondylitis can cause problems with your aorta, the largest artery in your body.
+Ankylosing spondylitis can cause problems with the aorta, the largest artery in the body.
 The inflamed aorta can enlarge to the point that it distorts the shape of the aortic valve in the heart, which impairs its function.
 The inflammation associated with ankylosing spondylitis increases the risk of heart disease in general.